Meet Winnie

 During the television downtime, Winnie studied Personal Financial Planning at UCLA.
 Right before completion of the program, Winnie was hired as a financial advisor at Smith Barney.
 She sold her television audience production business, and put on her first suit.

 After more than a decade at Smith Barney, Winnie left to form Sun Group Wealth Partners with her partner Brandon Chang.
 In 2011, they left the big firm and started their own boutique practice.
-As the Managing Director and Founding Partner of Sun Group Wealth Partners, a trusted financial consulting firm, Winnie has gained more than two decades of experience.
+As the Managing Director and Founding Partner of Sun Group Wealth Partners, valued qualified professional collaborative, Winnie has gained more than two decades of experience.
 Winnie’s experience includes managing money for high net worth individuals, advising companies and small businesses on growth and pursuing long-term financial success for her clients.

-Winnie lives in Southern California with her husband and three sons — ages 9, 7, 5 - who keep them very busy.
+Winnie lives in Southern California with her husband and three sons - who keep them very busy.

 “Right here, right now is exactly where you should be.
 We don’t choose our way, but we always get to decide how we act on opportunities.”